 Before coming to U-M in the fall of 2008, Fitzpatrick served as assistant professor of music education and assistant director of bands at the University of Louisville, where she conducted the Symphonic Band.
-At U-M, Fitzpatrick has taught a variety of courses on topics such as social justice in the arts, secondary instrumental methods, The Art of Music Teaching, Curriculum and Assessment, and Advanced Quantitative, Qualitative, and Mixed Methods Research.
-She previously served as coordinator of the University of Michigan Summer MM Program in music education, a 3-summer masters program geared towards practicing music teachers.
+At U-M, Fitzpatrick has taught a variety of courses on topics such as Social Justice in the Arts, Secondary Instrumental Methods, The Art of Music Teaching, Curriculum and Assessment, and Advanced Quantitative, Qualitative, and Mixed Methods Research.

-Fitzpatrick is an active and prolific researcher, specializing in arts equity, urban music education, culturally responsive pedagogy, and mixed methods research.
-Her research has been published in the Journal of Research in Music Education, Research Studies in Music Education, the Bulletin of the Council for Research in Music Education, Contributions to Music Education, the Music Educators Journal, and the Journal of Mixed Methods Research, in addition to numerous book chapters.
+Fitzpatrick is an active and prolific researcher, specializing in arts equity, urban music education, culturally responsive pedagogy, gender and motherhood in the academy, and mixed methods research.
+Her research has been published in the Journal of Research in Music Education, Research Studies in Music Education, the Bulletin of the Council for Research in Music Education, the International Journal of Music Education, Contributions to Music Education, the Music Educators Journal, and the Journal of Mixed Methods Research, in addition to numerous book chapters.
+Her work has been presented at national and international conferences such as the National Association for Music Education Music Research and Teacher Education Conference, the biennial meeting of the Society for Music Teacher Education Conference, the College Music Society, the annual meeting of the American Educational Research Association, and the International Society for Music Education World Conference.

 Selected Scholarly Publications